edisile/soundtime/README.md

 ### Abstract

-This document describes the Soundtime music charing service, illustrating its core architecture and implementation, along with the limitations of its current state.
+This document describes the Soundtime music sharing service, illustrating its core architecture and implementation, explaining the various design decisions taken during its creation along with the limitations of the system in its current state.

 Keywords—music, serverless, Amazon Web Services.